 Car insurance covers costs in the event of an accident or injury.
 The law requires basic insurance on all cars in case the driver injures someone or damages someone else’s property.
 You can also get insurance to cover the cost of damage to your own car, and for car theft.

 You must have at least basic car insurance in order to drive legally.
 Even if you are driving a friend’s car, it is your responsibility to make sure that the car you are driving is insured.
-The insurance document should be kept in the car to show if you are stopped by police.
+The insurance document should be kept in the car to show if you are stopped by the police.

 Car registration is a tax paid every year to the state.
 It allows you to take the car on the road and pays for your license plates.
 It is not legal to drive a car that is not registered.
-The registration document should be kept in the car to show if you are stopped by police.
+The registration document should be kept in the car to show if you are stopped by the police.

 Safety and driving tips

 The USA has laws to protect you while you are driving.
 You must always follow these laws.
 These laws may be different than in your home country.
 You will need to learn the specific laws for your state.
 Here are some important safety rules that most states require:

 - Car seats

 Infants and children must ride in car seats appropriate to their size that are strapped securely in the car.
 The age children can stop using car seats varies by state.
 If you are unsure, contact your local DMV office.
 Never hold a child in your lap while driving or riding in a vehicle; it is both dangerous and illegal.